mamund/grail-public/README.md

-# GRAIL Demo: Goal-Seeking Agents with Recursive Affordance Logic
+# GRAIL Demo: Goal-Resolution through Affordance-Informed Logic

 This demo illustrates the GRAIL model:
-**Goal-seeking via Recursive Affordance-based Interaction Logic.**
+**Goal-Resolution through Affordance-Informed Logic.**

 It shows how an autonomous client agent can start with a high-level goal (like updating a user’s email), and dynamically discover the necessary steps through interaction — without knowing the plan in advance.